-- This homemade peach ice cream recipe is consistently good every time.
+- This easy peach ice cream recipe is consistently good every time.
 You don't have to worry about whether or not it will turn out.

-- The ingredients are easy to find and quick to put together.
-Everything you need can easily be found at your local grocery store.
+- There are only 5 ingredients which makes it quick and easy to put together.
+Everything can easily be found at your local grocery store.

 - There are no egg yolks involved.
 It's an egg free ice cream!
 It's also made without cooking a single thing!